TheGreatGitsby/unverified-truths/_posts/2025-02-22-effective-throughput.md

 layout: post
 ---

-We’ve all been fed the gospel of throughput in digital design: string some subsystems together, slap on basic flow control, and the slowest bitrate dictates.
+We’ve all been fed the gospel of throughput in digital design: string some subsystems together, slap on basic flow control, and the slowest bitrate limits the system.
 It’s the bottleneck dogma—simple, intuitive, and trustworthy.
 If Subsystem A churns at 10 Gbps, B at 5 Gbps, and C at 8 Gbps, you’re capped at 5 Gbps.
 End of story.
 Yawn.

-But what if the subsystems aren’t so polite?
-What if one has to finish its entire job—completely drain its buffer, wave goodbye, and take a smoke break—before the next one even blinks?
-That’s where the architects trip over their own flip-flops, and I’m here to whisper an unverified truth: *effective throughput in this case isn’t the slowest link—it’s actually calculated like total resistance of resistors in parallel.*
+But what if the subsystems aren’t cant operate in parallel?
+What if one has to finish its entire job—completely drain its buffer, wave goodbye—before the next one even begins?
+That’s where the architects trip over their own flip-flops, and I’m here to whisper an unverified truth: *effective throughput in this case isn’t the slowest link—it’s actually calculated with the inverse sum rule, like total resistance of resistors in parallel.*

 ## The Slowest-Link Myth